 - Children will need to seek information independently from reference materials such as encyclopaedias and other reference books and by doing so, are helped along the path to becoming independent learners.

 - Having the responsibility of needing to meet deadlines promotes self discipline, an attribute which will impact on school work and beyond.

 How much Homework?

-At the beginning of the term parents are given curriculum guidance that details what is expected for homework.
+At the beginning of the term parents are given curriculum guidance at the Meet the Year Leader Coffee Morning which details what is expected for homework.
 The school also issues each child with a homework diary so you can see what homework is being given.

 Practical Ways to Help

 - Provide a quiet, well lit study area.

 - Avoid distractions such as the television and loud music.

 - Encourage other family members to be quiet, especially youngsters

 Obviously household routines differ.
 Late at night is rarely a good time to study, as children are tired.
 You may need to be flexible if your child attends outside activities.
 Try to get a balance, but homework is a priority.
 If it is being rushed then consider reducing after school commitments or television viewing.